-1.1 The Seminar on Space-based ADS-B and the Tenth Meeting of the South East Asia and Bay of Bengal Sub-Regional ADS-B Implementation Working Group (SEA/BOB ADS-B WG/10) were held in Singapore from 11 to 13 November 2014.
-The events were hosted by the Civil Aviation Authority of Singapore (CAAS) at the Grand Copthorne Waterfront Hotel.
+1.3 The Seminar on Space-based ADS-B and the Tenth Meeting of the South East Asia and Bay of Bengal Sub-Regional ADS-B Implementation Working Group (SEA/BOB ADS-B WG/10) were held in Singapore from 11 to 13 November 2014.
+The events were hosted by the Civil Aviation Authority of Singapore (CAAS).
+70 Participants participated in the seminar and the meeting.